Learn More About Microsoft Office Classes in Philadelphia

 Project Management

-Office can help maintain productive, effective workplace practices through their project management software, Microsoft Project.
+Office can help maintain productive, effective workplace practices through project management software, Microsoft Project.
 Those who work as Project Managers or who regularly take the lead when working on projects could benefit from training in this useful application.
 Project can help users develop and follow a schedule to ensure a project stays on track from start to finish.
 In addition, it allows the user to assign tasks and delegate responsibilities among those who work within the department.
 Users can also manage their materials and track their budget on this application, which can help complete the project more efficiently.
 Most training courses in Microsoft Access will teach users how to maximize their project management skills so they can focus less on the nitpicky details and more on the big picture.

 Spreadsheets

 Excel is an application to learn for those who regularly use spreadsheets to calculate data, maintain records, and manage information.
 Enrolling in an Excel class is the best bet for those who want to learn the entire application in-depth.
-An instructor will teach students how to not only create a spreadsheet, but how to organize, update, and maintain a spreadsheet for various purposes.
+An instructor will teach students not only how to create a spreadsheet, but also how to organize, update, and maintain a spreadsheet for various purposes.
 To the untrained person, Excel can be rather daunting, but with the right training, it can become an effective and easy way to maintain data and keep track of new information.

 Database Management

 Microsoft Access is a database management system that uses a graphical user interface and software-development tools to provide users the ability to manage and analyze large quantities of information quickly and with ease.
-In any given Access course, students will learn how to navigate the fairly user-friendly interface where they can create and maintain different databases.
-An instructor will show students how to create tables, reports, and charts and use different templates that can be customized and organized to the student’s liking.
-With various tools and integration features at the user's disposal, students are bound to gain more insight into this useful database management program.
+In any given Access course, students will learn how to navigate the fairly user-friendly interface, where they can create and maintain different databases.
+An instructor will show students how to create tables, reports, and charts, and use different templates that can be customized and organized to the student’s liking.
+With various tools and integration features at the user’s disposal, students are bound to gain more insight into this useful database management program.

-How Hard is It to Learn Office?
+How Hard Is It to Learn Office?

 Difficulty is subjective and depends on varying factors such as related experience or one’s aptitude for technology.
 Plus, because there are so many different applications under Office, some learners might find one more difficult than the other.
 All in all, many find Office relatively easy to learn, with the right training, a positive mindset, and adequate time.
 However, there is a vast difference between professional-level use and becoming familiar with the application.
-Base-level skills can likely be less intimidating for learners whereas the more complex functions and features of each application may be more challenging.
+Base-level skills can likely be less intimidating for learners, whereas the more complex functions and features of each application may be more challenging.

 What Are the Most Challenging Parts of Learning Office?

 Depending on the application, the most challenging parts of learning Office differ.
-Some may agree that the most difficult application is Word solely because there are tens if not hundreds of features built in.
+Some may agree that the most difficult application is Word solely because there are tens, if not hundreds, of features built in.
 However, many will contend that Excel is the most challenging due to its formulas and the use of VBA.
 Ultimately, the challenges depend on an individual’s experience with certain concepts and their ability to navigate the interface.
 Once a student becomes familiar with the purpose of the application and the location of its tools, it becomes less daunting and more enjoyable to use.

 How Long Does It Take to Learn Office?

 It may also vary how long it takes an individual to learn Office.
 In general, basic skills for each application can be acquired within a few days.
 However, it may take some time to learn the basics of each application since there are so many.
-Professional-level use will take much longer to obtain not only because there are so many applications, but because there are so many different functions and tools within each application.
+Professional-level use will take much longer to obtain, not only because there are so many applications, but also because there are so many different functions and tools within each application.
 Plus, each has its unique purpose, which requires learning different concepts such as document creation, email, presentation design, or project management.
 In general, it may take a few weeks to obtain intermediate-level skills and perhaps months to become proficient with the specific program.
 With time and practice, it is possible to learn every program in Office and use it effectively.

 Should I Learn Office in Person or Online?

 There are many methods for learning Microsoft Office.
 Depending on your schedule, learning needs, and location, one method of learning may be more suitable than the other.
 In general, students can choose from asynchronous, live online, and in-person classes.
 Each has its advantages and disadvantages.
 Asynchronous courses, for instance, are largely self-paced, meaning they are relatively hands-off.
 This could be ideal for those with an incredibly strict schedule or who already have well-developed skills and just need a refresher.
 While they negate the need to make time for a commute and interact with others, there is ultimately a lack of instruction or guidance.
-If students find themselves in over their heads, the lack of an instructor who can answer their questions may cause frustration and more time spent researching troubleshooting techniques outside of your designated class time.
+If students find themselves in over their heads, the lack of an instructor who can answer their questions may cause frustration and more time spent researching and troubleshooting techniques outside of their designated class time.

 On the other hand, live online courses bridge the gap between asynchronous and in-person courses.
 These courses are ideal for those living in remote areas with little access to an in-person training center.
-It is also great for anyone who would not have time to make the commute due to their tight schedule.
-Although the lessons and activities are a little fewer hands-on than those in an in-person class, they provide much more interaction than the asynchronous counterpart.
+It is also great for anyone who does not have time to make the commute due to their tight schedule.
+Although the lessons and activities are a little less hands-on than those in an in-person class, they provide much more interaction than the asynchronous counterpart.
 This is particularly advantageous as students can still chat with other like-minded individuals and ask the instructor questions if there are issues that arise.
 In addition, the instructor can provide feedback and guidance through the video conferencing application either over video or in the chat box.
 Some live online courses require students to provide their own course materials, but this will vary from course to course and from subject to subject.

 Ultimately, in-person courses are typically seen as the most traditional, effective method of instruction.
 Because students are in class with others, they can feel more supported in learning complex concepts and techniques.
-They are also able to ask the instructor for more personalized feedback since the instructor can be more hands-on with the student’s projects and activities.
+They are also able to ask the instructor for more personalized feedback since the instructor can be more hands-on with the students’ projects and activities.
 Although these courses require students to attend classes and carve out time for a commute, they are generally more effective for learning acquisition and retention.
 Plus, depending on the course, students may not have to provide their own equipment or course materials.
 While any learning method is a step in the right direction, students must consider their individual learning needs and the ways that they will feel most supported in their learning journey.

 What Should I Learn Alongside Office?